stuvjordan-uroc/blw-dataviz-app-perf/README.md

 ## To Do

-- Fix this: directive to close question toggles when page transitions from 0 to 1 prevents ability to re-open question toggles on subsequent pages.
+- Add close button and click-outside-to-close on AllPrinciplesDialog https://www.youtube.com/watch?v=YwHJMlvZRCc
-- Animation of closing/collapsing of question toggles on transition from page 0 to page 1 looks like total garbage.
-Drop it.
+- FIX: On tablet sized screens and above, width of app jumps when poll questions are open/closed.
-- Build modal to show full list of democratic principles, link from intro paragraph.
+- FIX: Layout transition from page 0 to page 1 are abrupt and confusing.
+Find a way to smooth them.

 ## Pages